paralect/plato/README.md

 1. Container-centric infrastructure.
 User creates and manages containers and never physical or virtual machines.
 In terms of DigitalOcean it means that Plato creates and deletes droplets via [DigitalOcean API](https://developers.digitalocean.com/documentation).
 2. Container-centric development.
 Developer consumes databases and tools wrapped in containers.
 Instead of `apt-get install mongodb` developer should do `docker pull mongodb`.
-2. Plato cluster is controlled via REST API by `plato` command and web UI.
+3. Plato cluster is controlled via REST API by `plato` command and web UI.
-3. Single command to deploy and provision fully functional Plato cluster.
+4. Single command to deploy and provision fully functional Plato cluster.
-4. One process per container.
+5. One process per container.

+## Plan

+Plan for infrastructure:

+1. Deploy Kubernetes cluster with the help of DigitalOcean API.
+Simplify it to the point when Kubernetes can be deployed with single shell command.
+Deployment is complete when Plato API service is running.
+Further communication with the cluster should be using Plato API and _not_ Kubernetes API.
+2. Create service that automatically builds Docker images, stores them and plays a role of Docker Registry.
+This service can be controlled by Plato API: enable/disable/configure.
+3. Create simple web dashboard which allows to control cluster and view some cluster information.
+All needed functionality should be provided by Plato API.
+This dashboard should be enabled by default with every Plato installation.

 ## Common infrastructure services and tools